TCE-Innovation/Subcontractor-Automation/docs/techSpecs/futureConsiderations.md

 ## Known Issues
 * Subcontractor can submit multiple times with the same link.
+* Need to update the final file path.
+Right now, all the submissions are existing in the Summer Intern 2023 project.
 * Currently, Rachel's account is being used for the connection to Adobe PDF Services API.
 * Currently, the Adobe Acrobat Pro account is under Annalisa.
 * Consider standardizing error messages for formatting things like zip-codes and phone numbers.
 This can help subcontractors better find where the errors are.